jaychen2/BulkPasswordStrength/README.md

 Requirements:
 * Download all of the files listed in the repo.
-* 10000DictWord.txt, 10000Passwords.txt, output.txt, passwordlist.txt
+* 10000DictWord.txt, 10000Passwords.txt, output.txt, passwordlist.txt, PasswordStrength.py

 Test a bulk set of password against 15 different password checks.